NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-and-foundry.md

 ::::

-After that, initialize a Hardhat project with `npx hardhat`.
+After that, initialize a Hardhat project with `npx hardhat init`.
 Choose the "Create an empty hardhat.config.js" option, and then import the plugin in `hardhat.config.js`:

 ```javascript
 require("@nomicfoundation/hardhat-foundry");